How to install the Scheduled Blocking solution through Azion Marketplace

 2. Give a name to the rule.

-3. Select a criteria to run and catch the domain you want to run the solution on.
+3. Select a criteria to run and catch the domain you want to run the integration on.

 4. Below, select the Run Function behavior to the criteria.